 College Park (ZIP code 32804) is the kind of neighborhood that makes people stop scrolling through listings and actually feel something.
-It is not the biggest homes.
-It is not the flashiest.
-But there is something about these streets that just works.
+It isn't the biggest homes.
+It isn't the flashiest.
+But there's something about these streets that just works.
 The old oaks.
 The eclectic architecture.
 The front porches people actually sit on.
-The feeling that you are five minutes from downtown Orlando but somehow a world away from all of it.
+The feeling that you're five minutes from downtown Orlando but somehow a world away from all of it.

 This is where Orlando has character.
 Not the tourist Orlando.
 Not the subdivision Orlando.
 The real Orlando.
 The one locals know about and protect fiercely.
-If you are looking for a home with a soul, College Park should be near the top of your list.
+If you're looking for a home with a soul, College Park should be near the top of your list.

 Why Buyers Love College Park